 - Make an appointment with the Writing Center to go over the personal statement.

-- After you have finished with the faculty member and have revised your statement (if revisions are needed), email the statement to the pre-law advisor and set up an appointment for the pre-law advisor to go over the statement.
+- After you have finished with the faculty member and have revised your statement (if revisions are needed), email the statement to the pre-law advisor and set up an appointment to go over the statement.

 - Once all that is done, send the personal statement to LSDAS.